hknutsen/skyrim-ce/docs/index.md

 The goal of this modding guide is to achieve the following while maintaining the look and feel of vanilla Skyrim:

 - Fix bugs
-- Improve graphical fidelity
+- Improve graphical fidelity (meshes, distant terrain and objects)
-- Improve item variety
+- Improve item variety (weapons, armor and clothing)
 - Improve *quality of life*

 ## System requirements